paulolc/electron-quick-start-serialport/README.md

 (...)
 ```

-You still need the VS+python build stuff in order the serialport native module to compile (via node-gyp).
+*NOTE:* You still need the VS+python build stuff in order the serialport native module to compile (via node-gyp).
 That is, until the guys at serialport distribute the binary for node-pre-gyp to support Electron 1.1.0 [serialport#812](https://github.com/voodootikigod/node-serialport/issues/812)

+##Roadmap

-ROADMAP: Keep this quick-start app in sync with the latest Electron releases.
+Keep this quick-start app in sync with the latest Electron releases.

-Original README:
+#Original README:

 **Clone and run for a quick way to see an Electron in action.**